 Liability insurance, also known as SOAT, covers medical expenses in case of an accident; anyone injured in a crash is taken to the nearest medical facility and SOAT covers the costs.
 It’s quite reasonable, averaging around $50 per year.
 You can also buy collision insurance, but it’s not required.
 This full-coverage insurance would cost around $1,400 annually - on average - for a used Toyota Prius.

-Considering the high purchase price of electric vehicles (EV) in Ecuador, financial incentives are crucial.
+And considering the high purchase price of EVs, financial incentives are crucial.
 Among them are the exemption of import taxes, in addition to exemptions or rebates on value-added taxes (VAT) for these types of vehicles.

 Non-financial incentives are also key to pusthing EV.
 In the city of Guayaquil, the local goverment has mandated a minimum percentage of parking spaces reserved for EVs in public parking lots.

 Proposal of the country's automotive companies association AEADA:

 Create a National Plan for Fuels and Clean Vehicles which works hand-in-hand with the United Nations' Clean Fuels Alliance; Emphasize systemic work on fuel quality and subsidies; Stimulate the transition towards new emission standards for new vehicles; Strengthen regulation and policies on scrapping and other issues; Renovate fleet vehicles wich have high levels of emissions as well as those which have reached their useful life; Create incentives to stimulate the building of electric vehicle recharge infrastructure; introduce innovative clean and safe technologies.